 Why should we use MPC signatures in the blockchain?

-With Blockchain technology being implemented into wide range of industries, safe private key management is now facing a big challenge.
+With Blockchain technology being implemented into a wide range of industries, safe private key management is now facing a big challenge.
 In contrast to Blockchain’s whole concept of ‘decentralization’, private keys are kept and stored by individuals.
-It’s lead to many serious problems and risks such as loss, theft, destruction, etc. Therefore, to prevent such issues, it’s necessary to understand high-level encryption technologies for safe key management such as Multi Signature (a.k.a.
+It’s led to many serious problems and risks such as loss, theft, destruction, etc. Therefore, to prevent such issues, it’s necessary to understand high-level encryption technologies for safe key management such as Multi-Signature (a.k.a.
 ‘Multisig’) and MPC.